MitraInnovationRepo/cloud/README.md

     name = "dev-vm-pub"
 }

 And can use the https://www.freenom.com/en/index.html?lang=en to configure the name servers and get a domain to test this fuctionality.
+The nemservers generated for this deployment can be fetched from Cloud DNS Configuration

 5) Execution